-This report analyzed the most recent statistics addressing the number of Latine and Hispanic writers and authors in the US, as well as historical trends regarding their impact on the writing community in the country.
+This report analyzed the most recent statistics addressing the number of Latino and Hispanic writers and authors in the US, as well as historical trends regarding their impact on the writing community in the country.

-We’ll also look into the latest CCBC data on children’s picture book authors and how big of a role Latine and Hispanic writers play in this category, with a deeper dive into gender distribution.
+We’ll also look into the latest CCBC data on children’s picture book authors and how big of a role Latino and Hispanic writers play in this category, with a deeper dive into gender distribution.

 There are around 12,015 writers of Latine & Hispanic origin in the United States as of 2020.

-The number of Latine & Hispanic writers increased by 8.86% since 2019, jumping from 11,037.
+The number of Latino & Hispanic writers increased by 8.86% since 2019, jumping from 11,037.

 This group has been increasing in numbers every year since 2014, at least.